Chinese paddlefish: Distribution, habitat and ecology

 The Chinese paddlefish was native to the Yangtze (Chang Jiang) River basin and its estuary at the East China Sea.
 Historically it was also recorded in the Yellow River basin (which is connected to the Yangtze by the Grand Canal) and its estuary at the Yellow Sea.
-It primarily inhabited the large rivers, but sometimes travelled into large lakes.
-Due to their anadromous nature, mature individuals were found in coastal waters of the East China Sea and the Yellow Sea; occasionally spring tides would bring individuals into the lower reaches of the Qiantang and Yong rivers of Zhejiang province.
+They were also historically found in coastal waters of the East China Sea and the Yellow Sea; occasionally spring tides would bring individuals into the lower reaches of the Qiantang and Yong rivers of Zhejiang province.
+It primarily inhabited the rivers, particularly in the case of the Yangtze the relatively more prey-rich lower-middle reaches as opposed to the relatively food-poor upper reaches, but sometimes travelled into large lakes.

-The species spent part of its life in the lower section of the Yangtze, including the brackish water of its estuary, but migrated upriver and into major tributaries to congregate for spawning, which occurred in spring, from mid-March to early April.
+During fall and winter, breeding-age adults migrated from the rest of the Yangtze river system to the lower Jinsha River (a name given to the upper part of the Yangtze) in the section of the river around the city of Yibin in southern Sichuan, to congregate for spawning, which occurred in spring of the following year, from mid-March to early April.
+Males and females are suggested to have reached sexual maturity and began spawning at 5 and 6 years of age respectively, with spawning males being reported as approximately 5–10 years of age, while spawning females were generally 6 to 16 years of age.
 One spawning site on the Jinsha River, located at the midpoint of the river, around 60 m from the riverbank, was around 500 m in length, and had a max water depth of 10 m and rapid water flow, with the bottom sediments in the lower reaches being shingly and in the upper reaches muddy/sandy.
-A study on a sample of spawning Chinese paddlefish found that they were all at least 8 years old.
-Females likely sexually matured later than males, and probably did not spawn every year, likely every other year or somewhat less frequently, like other acipenseriforms.
-The ovaries of the female fish contained over 100,000 eggs, each approximately 2.7 mm across.
-The developing zygotes and fry were restricted to the region of the Yangtze basin upstream of Luzhou in southeastern Sichuan, while yearlings and adults were widely distributed throughout the Yangtze river proper from the lower to upper reaches.
+Females probably did not spawn every year, likely every other year or somewhat less frequently, like other members of Acipenseriformes.
+The ovaries of the female fish contained over 100,000 eggs, each approximately 2.7 mm across, which had a sticky surface.
+Once the eggs had become fertilized, they sank and attached to pebbles on the river bottom.

+The fish was amphidromous (migrating between freshwater and the sea for reasons other than spawning), with young juveniles migrating 2750 km downriver following their hatching in their spawning grounds in the upper Yangtze, reaching the Yangtze estuary in the vicinity of Shanghai by the time they were 4–5 months of age in July to August, following which they spent part of their life living in brackish and saline coastal waters.
+As subadults they later migrated back up into freshwater in the Yangtze at around 1.5–2 years old, following which they would progressively migrate upriver over the next 1–4 years until they reached close to their spawning grounds in the section of the Yangtze between Chongqing and Yibin.